linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ForceCommand /path/to/multi_factor_auth.sh
 ```

-##### 5.2 Restart SSH Service
+Restart the SSH service:

 ```bash
 sudo systemctl restart sshd
 ```

+---

-#### 6. **Test SSH Login**
+### 7. **Test SSH Login**

 ```bash
 ssh user@server_ip
 ```

-The user will be prompted to choose one of the four authentication methods (Twilio SMS, Twilio Call, Duo SMS, or Duo Call) and proceed through the selected MFA process.
+The user will be prompted to choose an authentication method (Twilio SMS, Twilio Call, Duo SMS, or Duo Call) and proceed through the MFA process.

-### Security Considerations
-- **Secure API Keys**: Store Twilio and Duo API keys securely (e.g., environment variables or a secrets manager).
-- **HTTPS**: Ensure that all API requests to Twilio and Duo are over HTTPS.
-- **SSH Keys**: For enhanced security, combine this MFA process with SSH key authentication.

-### Duo Admin Panel Configuration
-1. **Configure Duo Admin Panel for MFA**:
-   - Ensure your Duo integration keys are set up correctly for SMS and call OTP.
-   - In the **Duo Admin Panel**, make sure the **SMS OTP** and **Call OTP** options

- are enabled.
-   - Test OTP delivery settings in the **API** section of the Duo Admin Panel to ensure that both SMS and Call-based OTPs are functioning as expected.
+---

 ### Conclusion

-This solution integrates Twilio and Duo for a robust MFA solution for SSH login, allowing users to select their preferred authentication method.
-It enforces MFA through the `ForceCommand` directive, ensuring all users go through the multi-factor authentication process before accessing the server.
+In this updated solution, all variables for Twilio and Duo API credentials are predefined directly within the scripts instead of using environment variables.
+The authentication process remains the same, allowing the user to choose between various multi-factor authentication methods for SSH login.